-• Keep calm.

-- Keep using the reliever inhaler -2 puffs (one puff at a time) every 2 minutes until symptoms improve.
+- Keep calm. - Keep using the reliever inhaler -2 puffs (one puff at a time) every 2 minutes until symptoms improve.
 Use spacer if possible.
 He can take up to ten puffs.
-Do not worry about possible over-dosing. - If he does not start to feel better or you are worried, call an ambulance, and arrange for a member of staff to accompany the boy to hospital. - Contact the boy's parents to meet at the hospital. - Continue to reassure the boy. - If an ambulance does not arrive within 10 minutes and she is still feeling unwell continue giving two puffs every 2 minutes - Have School IHCP ready to give to ambulance crew. - Try to make note of time of start of attack and all symptoms to tell ambulance crew.
+Do not worry about possible over-dosing. - If he does not start to feel better or you are worried, call an ambulance, and arrange for a member of staff to accompany the boy to hospital. - Contact the boy's parents to meet at the hospital. - Continue to reassure the boy. - If an ambulance does not arrive within 10 minutes and he is still feeling unwell continue giving two puffs every 2 minutes - Have the School Individual Health Care Plan (IHCP) ready to give to ambulance crew. - Try to make note of time of start of attack and all symptoms to tell ambulance crew.